 Why use it?

 Because without changing any other single thing that you do in your sex life, you will completely change the feel of most of the things you're already doing.
 Ever had a hard time coming because the friction of your hand on your clit left you less than excited?
-Ever been enjoying a nice long round of intercourse only to be stopped short by irritation?
+Ever been enjoying a marathon session only to be stopped short by irritation?
 Ever ended up with a raw penis after a vigorous jerk-off session? **Ever had a condom break?** Lube, lube, lube, lube.